Reranking Best Practices

 Interpreting Results

-The most important output from co.rerank() is the absolute rank that is exposed in the response object.
-The score is query dependent and could be higher or lower depending on the query and passages sent in.
+The most important output from the Rerank API endpoint is the absolute rank exposed in the response object.
+The score is query dependent, and could be higher or lower depending on the query and passages sent in.
 In the example below, what matters is that Ottawa is more relevant than Toronto, but the user should not assume that Ottawa is two times more relevant than Ontario.

 [